Thumbnail showing myths and facts about HRMS software for small and medium businesses

 Modern HRMS platforms, such as Clan HRMS, are designed to be affordable, cloud-based, and subscription-based.

-- Flexible Pricing: Clan HRMS offers plans based on employee headcount, so you only pay for what you use.
+• Flexible Pricing: User plans on Clan HRMS are according to the headcount of employees; hence, you only pay for what you use.

 Myth 3: HRMS Eliminates Personal Interaction with Employees